 Stage 5 — The Elder Soul

 After a certain period of time, we begin to develop spiritual discernment.
 We discover the gimmicks and spiritual bypassing practices that keep us trapped in the cycle of pain, fear, and separation, and learn practices that open us to the Divine.
-As we begin to experience more and more soulful maturity, we learn the virtues of self-discipline, patience, and focus.
+As we begin to experience more soulful maturity and reconnect with the higher Self, we learn the virtues of self-discipline, patience, and focus.

 Stage 6 — Dissolution and Deconstruction

 In this stage, we begin to surrender all that we are not.

 This stage is not just about identifying our destructive and limiting beliefs and behavior patterns but actually letting go of them and letting the light in.

 Grace, discipline, trust, courage, non-attachment, humility, and love all play an important role in this process.